 It’s a common misconception that if you study Law, your only career option is to become a lawyer.
 However, a Law degree offers so much more than you might think.
-While it is obviously essential for lawyers and judges, it can also help you work in a variety of other areas.
+While it is essential for lawyers and judges, it can also help you work in a variety of other areas.
 Here are just a few career paths which may inspire you:

 From Abraham Lincoln to Hillary Clinton and Barack Obama, many famous US politicians studied Law before starting a career in politics.
 In 2010, a UK study by The Guardian newspaper found that around 14% of MPs were previously solicitors or barristers.
 Even former Prime Minister Tony Blair spent time studying Law.